strongloop/strong-arc/client/test/integration/README.md

 # Integration tests

-This folder contains integration tests executing Angular code and communicating directly with the Studio backend.
+This folder contains integration tests executing Angular code and communicating directly with the Arc backend.

 ## Setting up the environment